Table of Contents

 Web Application Development Process

 Web application development is a complex and iterative process that involves multiple stages and steps.
-The exact process may vary depending on the scope, scale, and requirements of the web application, but generally, it can be divided into the following phases:
+The exact process may vary depending on the scope, scale, and requirements of the web application, but generally, it can be divided into phases.

 By following these steps, you can streamline the development process of your web application, ensuring a structured approach from conception to launch.